dsbowen/hemlock/docs_md/choice.md

     }
 </style># Choices and Options

-The difference between `Choice` and `Option` is the former are for `Check` questions, while latter are for `Select` questions.
+The difference between `hemlock.Choice` and `hemlock.Option` is the former are for `hemlock.Check` questions, while latter are for `hemlock.Select` questions.

-The use of `Choice` and `Option` models is not due to any deep functional difference between them.
-Rather, it reflects differences in the underlying html.
+The use of choice and option models is not due to any deep functional difference between them, but reflects the underlying html.

 <table class="docutils field-list field-table" frame="void" rules="none">
     <col class="field-name" />